EdgyPanda/EdgyPanda/README.md

 # Hi there,
-## I'm a Masters degree student from Aarhus university.
+I'm currently finishing my masters degree in Mathematics-Economics: **Mathematical Finance track** from [Aarhus University](https://www.au.dk/) and will be done in late December 2020.
+In general, my main interest is mathematical modelling with applications to finance, which is also how I structured my masters degree.
+Therefore, I mainly work with:

+1. Pricing of exotic derivative contracts (with main emphasis on options) where the underlying follows various jump-diffusion models.
+2. Volatility modelling on financial traded products, including forecasting and comparison methods for the purpose of doing portfolio analysis and/or risk management.
+3. Data analytics, for the purpose of transforming raw data into data visualizations and/or tools, to help organizations make more data-driven decisions.

 - 🔭 I’m currently working on my master thesis until late december 2020.
-- 🌱 I mainly do statistical coding in *R* and *Matlab*, however I'm working on my *Python*.
+- 🌱 I mainly do statistical coding in **R** and **Matlab**, however I'm working on becoming better at **Python**.

 <a href="https://github.com/EdgyPanda/EdgyPanda">